Kaizer DRSSTC II

 11th September 2011

-Rebuild the bridge and spent the day fault finding on the circuits as it did not work, turned out to be a 33V zener diode on the bridge board that was short circuited.
+Rebuild the bridge and spent the day fault finding on the circuits as it did not work, turned out to be a 33V Zener diode on the bridge board that was short circuited.

 16th September 2011